SAP-samples/teched2025-AD161/exercises/ex3/README.md

 The app looks almost like the last time you have started it in [Exercise 2.5](../ex2/README.md#exercise-25---run-the-xtravels-app-with-flights-being-mocked).
-This time, however, we see different data for "Customer", namely the test data we have just added via the csv file.
+This time, however, you see different data for "Customer", namely the test data you have just added via the csv file.